 Describing Death Valley

 Describing Death Valley is an essay in and of itself.
-Most people think of Death Valley as just a really hot place but it is so much more.
+Most people think of Death Valley as just a very hot place (which it is) but it is so much more.
 To summarize as elegantly as possible, it is the ultimate display of nature’s superlatives.
 Extremes on all ends colliding in one small park in California.
-From dramatic mountain ranges, to volcanic craters, to rolling sand dunes, to salt flats, to stunning badlands, this park as extremes of all ends colliding in one park.
+From dramatic mountain ranges, to volcanic craters, to rolling sand dunes, to salt flats, to stunning badlands, this park as extremes of all ends merging in one park.
 You can drive a few minutes and be in a completely different landscape, all more stunning than the last.

 Personally, it reminded me a lot of previous places I’d been to.
 Namibia’s landscapes really resonate with me here, especially the drive around the Fish River Canyon.
 Bolivia’s Salt Flats are an obvious comparison to the much smaller Badwater Basin, and Zabriskie Point is so similar to Rainbow Mountain in Peru.
 Death Valley truly is a mind blowing place.